Frivox1/rememberme/README.md

 - **Birthday Reminders**: Create reminders for birthdays of your friends and family.
 - **Filtering Options**: Easily filter birthdays by week, month, or year.
+- **Notification System**: Receive notifications on the day of the birthday.
 - **Upcoming Features**: Stay tuned for upcoming features like in-app purchases and multi-language support.

 ## Cloning the Project 🔍